Uploading PDFs to your website is a common method used to upload text-heavy documents to websites – but it needs to stop! Find out why.

 - Colour contrast that adheres to accessibility standards

 - Alternative text for images

-Implementing the above takes a lot of time and effort, and what’s worse is that even if the work is done to ‘best practice’, there’s still no guarantee that the PDF will meet accessibility needs of the user.
+Implementing the above takes a lot of time and effort, and what’s worse is that even if the work is done to ‘best practice’, there’s still no guarantee that the PDF will meet the accessibility needs of the user.
 Browsers and accessibility tools on operating systems don’t work in unison and often perform tasks differently, this is the same for assistive technologies.

 Changing the colour and font size of a PDF is possible, but can often result in styling errors, such as text not wrapping around images properly or pixilation of the text and images.
-If you decide to lock the content of the PDF to stop these errors happening, it can stop users making any kind of accessibility changes – essentially, it’s a lose-lose situation.
+If you decide to lock the content of the PDF to stop these errors from happening, it can stop users from making any kind of accessibility changes – essentially, it’s a lose-lose situation.

 PDF’s are not designed for screen readers

 Simply put, people read differently on the web.
 This means it’s important to create content that is simple and clear.
-When thinking about the user experience on your website, uploading a PDF that is originally created offline will result in poor user experience overall and will not suit the context of the web.
+When thinking about the user experience on your website, uploading a PDF that is originally created offline will result in a poor user experience overall and will not suit the context of the web.

 It’s harder to track the use of a PDF